helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 ```
 1. The `Timed` annotation is added to the `getDefaultMessage()` method.
 <!--@mdc :: -->

+Rebuild and run the application.
+Make some calls to the endpoint
 (<http://localhost:8080/greet>) so there will be some data to report.
 Then
 obtain the application metrics as follows: